-$oldsymbol{\Lambda}$ As of Cycle 31, imaging spectropolarimetry is now supported, but is still being characterized and calibrated during Cycle 31 (more details in Section 6.1.4).
+🔼 As of Cycle 31, imaging spectropolarimetry is now supported, but is still being characterized and calibrated (more details can be found in Section 6.1.4 and Hathi et al., 2024, RNAAS 8, 56 ).
 Therefore, prior to proposing, potential observers should contact the HST Help Desk to discuss their specific goals and the current status of this mode.